-- Do we both need to be present to get the license?
-What do we need to bring with us to obtain the license?
+- Do we both need to be present – in person or virtually – to get the license?
+What do we need to bring or provide to obtain the license?

 - You do both need to be present to get the license.

-- Bring a photo ID and your social security numbers
+- You will need a photo ID and your social security numbers

-- If either applicant has had a name change or a previous marriage, bring documentation of these circumstances.
+- If either applicant has had a name change or a previous marriage, you will need documentation of these circumstances.

 - The county’s fee

 - Where are the marriage bureaus near me?
 When are they open?
 Do any of them have evening hours?

 Each County has its own application, fees, and hours of operation, though they are all similar.
 Go to the county that is most convenient for you.